Blockstream/satellite/doc/tbs.md

 blocksat-cli usb config
 ```

-Note this command will define arbitrary IP addresses to the interfaces.
+Note this command will define an arbitrary IP address to the interface.
 If you
-need (or want) to define specific IP addresses instead, for example to avoid IP
+would like to define a specific IP address instead, for example, to avoid
-address conflicts, use command-line argument `--ip`.
+address conflicts, use the command-line argument `--ip`.

-Furthermore, note that this configuration is not persistent across reboots.
-If
+Furthermore, note that this configuration is not persistent across
-you reboot you computer, you need to run `sudo blocksat-cli usb config` again.
+reboots.
+After a reboot, you need to run `sudo blocksat-cli usb config` again.

 ## Launch